 Different Ways to Trade the Momentum Target System

 A Trader can incorporate the System Macro Targets in one of several ways.
-The entire position can be held and exited at any of the Macro Targets or you can incorporate a scaling-out trade configuration.
-One approach is to pull a partial position off at each of the first 3 targets and hold the remainder following the system Trailing Stop.
-Another approach would be to enter with 3 contracts and sell 1 at each of the first 3 Targets – adjusting your stop along with the Trailing Stop – and simply let the trade play out.
+The entire position can be held and exited at either of the Macro Targets or you can incorporate a scaling-out trade configuration.
+One approach is to pull a partial position off at each of the 2 Targets and then you’re out – waiting for the next alert.
+Another approach would be to enter with 3 contracts and sell one at each of the first 2 Targets – adjusting your stop along with the Trailing Stop – and simply let the trade play out.
 The methodology you use can be varied from day to day depending on the day type we are experiencing and the level of “Trendieness” we are seeing in the market for that day.

 A 2-contract trader could simply shoot for Target 1 and Target 2 and then call it a day when they (or the trailing stop) are hit.
 Target 1 and Target 2 are high-probability targets with a high degree of success in getting hit.
-By the time price makes it to Target 2 you should move the stop on any remaining contracts up to at least “virtual breakeven” regardless of where the trailing stop is at the time.
+By the time price makes it to Target 2 the trailing stop on any remaining contracts should be around “virtual breakeven” meaning there’s no possibility of a loss on any remaining contracts.

 Understanding The Auto Trailing Stop